 Back in the mid-1800s, Pennsylvania developed its railroad system that eventually surpassed all of the other states in total railroad mileage.
 Pennsylvania railroads have been in operation since then and today there over 60 operating railroads statewide.
 With all of this time to advance and streamline railroad technology, it is surprising that so many train accidents still occur and in fact, the Federal Rail Administration reports that train accidents have been on the rise over the past ten years.

-Train and rail accident attorneys know that train accident injuries can be debilitating and financially crippling.
+Our train and rail accident attorneys know that train accident injuries can be debilitating and financially crippling.
 There are many causes and contributing factors that can lead to train accidents and in order to seek financial recovery for injured victims, attorneys must conduct a thorough investigation to determine the cause of the accident and liability.
-This is why only personal injury attorneys who are train accident experts should be entrusted with cases like these.
+This is why only personal injury lawyers who are train accident experts should be entrusted with cases like these.

 Causes and contributing factors in train accidents